-Use tracking in Episerver to personalize content and product recommendations, and for collecting profile data, to be used for segmented marketing actions.
+Tracking personalizes content and product recommendations, and collects profile data to be used for segmented marketing actions.
 You can track data to any source.
 This topic describes properties used by tracking events in the core tracking.

 Required tracking event model/data properties

 - DeviceId [string].
-The device identifier is generated by the website for the client, and must be provided in each tracking request to Tracking API.
+The website for the client generates the device identifier, and must be provided in each tracking request to Tracking API.
 Use _madid as the name of the cookie when storing a device ID in a visitor browser.